How to create a Flutter App on both iOS and Android.

 To learn about why we chose Flutter for our Mobile App Development, click here.

-- After installing the Flutter, copy the path of bin folder which is inside the flutter folder, and add a new path to the environment variables as shown in the picture.
+After installing the Flutter, copy the path of the bin folder which is inside the flutter folder, and add a new path to the environment variables as shown in the picture.
 This is because you could access flutter from anywhere easily.

 - Create a folder and open Terminal in the VS code editor.